Gregory Campbell (politician): Government and subsequent activity

 In March 2013, Campbell made a successful parliamentary motion to stop a one-off concept car made by the motor company Kia from ever going into production.
 The show car was unveiled at the Geneva Motor Show and was named "Provo" after the Italian word Prova, meaning trial or test.
 He put forward a motion at the House of Commons to stop any possible development of the car, due to the connotations the name might have in Ireland ("Provos" is a common shortened form of Provisional IRA), although the car was never intended to go into production.
 A spokesperson for Kia said in a statement it would be certain not to market any future car as a "Provo" in the United Kingdom or the Republic of Ireland, adding: "This car is a showcase, it's a little bit of frivolity, it's for a motor show in Switzerland designed by an Italian at a design studio in Frankfurt."

 In November 2014, Campbell became embroiled in a controversy after parodying the Irish language while addressing the Northern Ireland Assembly.
-Mocking the nationalist MLAs' tradition of beginning addressing the Assembly with the Irish words "go raibh maith agat, Ceann Comhairle" ("thank you, Speaker"), he opened a question about minority language policy saying "curry my yoghurt, can coca coalyer", an anglicised corruption of the Irish.
+Mocking the nationalist MLAs' tradition of beginning addressing the Assembly with the Gaelic words "go raibh maith agat, Ceann Comhairle" ("thank you, Speaker"), he opened a question about minority language policy saying "curry my yoghurt, can coca coalyer", corrupting the Gaelic phrase by speaking it in his native Northern Irish Accent.
 Campbell was unwilling to apologise, and was temporarily censured.
-He said at the DUP's annual conference later that month: "On behalf of our party let me say clearly, and slowly so that Caitríona Ruane and Gerry Adams understand, we will never agree to an Irish Language Act at Stormont and we will treat their entire wish list as no more than toilet paper."
+He said at the DUP's annual conference later that month: "On behalf of our party let me say clearly, and slowly so that Caitríona Ruane and Gerry Adams understand, we will never agree to an Irish Language Act at Stormont and we will treat their entire wish list as no more than toilet paper".
+The Identity and Language (Northern Ireland) Act 2022 was subsequently passed by the parliament of the United Kingdom, providing official recognition of the status of the Irish language in Northern Ireland.

 In March 2019, Campbell was one of 21 MPs who voted against LGBT inclusive sex and relationship education in English schools.

-In February 2021, Campbell was urged by anti-racism organisations to apologise after describing, on Facebook, an edition of Songs of Praise that featured only black people as the "BBC at its BLM worst."
+In February 2021, Campbell was urged by anti-racism organisations to apologise after describing, on Facebook, an edition of Songs of Praise that featured only black people as the "BBC at its BLM worst".
 Campbell wrote: "There were five singers, all of them black.
 There were three judges all of them black and one presenter who was incidentally, yes black.
 The singers were all very good but can you imagine an all white line up with an all white jury and presented by a white person?
 No I can't either."